 - Normalizing the data to come to agreement and a coherent picture;

-- Storing the data that can best help make decisions and improve;
+- Storing the data that can best help make decisions and improvements;

 - Ensuring that stored data is consistent enough to use;